Venkat-R7/Google-Data-Analytics-Capstone-Case-Study/README.md

-# Google Data Analytics Capstone Case Study
+# Google Data Analytics Capstone - Case Study

+## Analysis of Cyclistic data

+#### Business task : How do annual members and casual riders use Cyclistic bikes differently?